 the biggest tax you pay You don't pay this tax for rent, groceries or public transportation.
 You pay on most things you buy.
 You pay this if you own a house, condominium, a building, or land.
 You have to fill out a tax return for this type of tax.
 You don't have to pay this kind of tax on your own things if you move to Canada.
-You pay this kind of tax on things you buy in another country and bring to Canada. a combination of federal and provincial tax carbon tax is one example 12% included in the price you pay for these specific items You have to report this tax to the CRA every year.
+You pay this kind of tax on things you buy in another country and bring to Canada. a combination of federal and provincial tax carbon tax is one example a provincial sales tax of 7% on most items included in the price you pay for these specific items You have to report this tax to the CRA every year.
 If you are out of Canada for 7 days or more, you can bring back goods worth \$800.00 without paying this tax.
-You pay this on tobacco, short- term accommodations, and motor fuels.
+You pay this on tobacco and motor fuels.
 You pay less of this kind of tax if you are a senior.
-Your city or town government sends a letter every year to tell you how much you owe.
+Your city or town government sends a letter each year to tell you how much you owe.